oss-review-toolkit/orthw-shell/docs/getting-started.md

 ### Tips for Working with the `.ort.yml` File

-- Symlink the `ort.yml` created by `orthw` to the `.ort.yml` in the project code repository so you can commit your changes easily and often
+- Symlink the `ort.yml` created by `orthw` to the `.ort.yml` in the project code repository, so you can commit your changes easily and often
 - Do not sort path or scope exclude entries in `ort.yml` manually, but simply add them and use the command `orthw rc-sort`